yanli2015/SimpleWeather/README.md

 # SimpleWeather-AndroidApp-
-This is an Android App which display weather.
+This is an Android App which displays weather.